MrHerbat/programowanie-aplikacji/README.md

 # programowanie-aplikacji
-only god know how does it works
+only god know how does it work